 Design for the Southeast Window Wall was completed by Welsh Whiteley Architects, LLC in June of 2021.
 The bid was opened on July 23, 2021 with Marble Island, LLC as the only bidder.
 City Council awarded contract 21-12 Ketchikan General Hospital Southeast Window Wall Replacement to Marble Island, LLC in the amount of \$370,000.00.
-The Architect has approved all submittals and work will begin on February 14, 2022.
-The project has an anticipated project completion date in April of 2022.
+Infection containment and scaffolding were erected in the week of March 7 and demolition began the week of March 14.
+The project has an anticipated project completion date in May of 2022.